sgoldenlab/simba/docs/Tutorial_DLC.md

 1. Under **Check Labels**, click on `Check Labelled Frames` to check the labelled frames.

-### Step 7: Generate Training Set
+### Step 7: Generate training set

-1. Under **Generate Training Set**, click on the ` Generate training set` button to generate the training data set.
+1. Under **Generate Training Set**, click on the `Generate training set` button to generate the training data set.

 ### Step 8: Train Network

-`iteration` is the number of iterations.

-`init_weight` is the initial weight to train the model.

-#### Training a new model

-1. If you are training a new model and want to start from scratch, click the `Train Network` button and do not change the settings.

-2. The `iteration` will be set to 0 by default and the `init_weight` will be set to resnet-50 by default

-#### Training an existing model

-1. If you want to retrain a model, you can select the iteration in the `iteration` entry box and click `Update iteration`.

-2. Click `Browse File` to find the model that you wish to retrain and click `Update init_weight`

-3. Click `Train Network` to start training your model.
+Train the model using a generated training set.

+1. In the `iteration` entry box, fill in an integer representing the model iteration number.
+Once done, click on **Update iteration**.
+If left blank, then the iteration number will be the most recently used, or 0.

+2. In the `init_weight` box, specify the path to the initial weights.
+If this is left blank it will default to resnet-50.
+If you want to use other weights, click on `Browse File`.
+Pre-trained weights for mouse and rat resident-intruder protocols using 16 body-parts, as well as other pre-trained weights, can be downloaded [here](https://osf.io/5t4y9/).

 ### Step 9: Evaluate Network

 1. Click on `Evaluate Network` to evaluate the trained model.
+For more details, see the [DeepLabCut repository](https://alexemg.github.io/DeepLabCut/docs/functionDetails.html#h-evaluate-the-trained-network).

 ### Step 10: Video Analysis

 #### Single Video Analysis

-1. Under **Single Video Analysis**, click on `Browse File` and select one of the videos.
+1. Under the **Video Analysis** tab and the **Single Video Analysis** header, click on `Browse File` and select one a video.

 2. Click on `Single Video Analysis`.

 #### Multiple Videos Analysis

-1. Under **Multiple Videos Analysis**, click on `Browse Folder` and select the video folder.
+1. Under the **Video Analysis** tab and the **Multiple Videos Analysis** header, click on `Browse Folder` and select a folder containing the videos.

-2. Enter the video format in the `Video type` entry box (eg: mp4, avi). *Do **not** include any " . " dot in the entrybox (eg: .mp4, .flv, .avi, etc.)*
+2. Enter the video format in the `Video type` entry box (eg: mp4, avi). *Do **not** include any " . " dot in the entrybox (e.g,:  do not enter .mp4, .flv, .avi, etc.)*

 3. Click on `Multi Videos Analysis`.